Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **Finally, Build Tunnelblick!**

-Do a "Clean" before building.
+Do a "Clean build folder" before building.

 Finally!
 You are ready to build Tunnelblick.
 Go ahead!